#SONA2024: All You Need To Know

 2. Time and place

-SONA will be delivered on Thursday, February 11 at 19:00 to a prime time TV audience.
-Since 2010, SONA has been delivered in the evening to give more South Africans an opportunity to listen to the address.
+SONA will be delivered on Thursday, 08 February at 19:00 to a prime-time TV audience.
+Since 2010, SONA has been delivered in the evening to allow more South Africans to listen to the address.

-The theme is the same as last year: “Following up on our commitments: making your future work better”.
+The theme for the 2024 SONA is consistent with the theme of the Sixth Parliament, “Following up on our commitments: making your future work better”.

 4. What will the President say?